 We are committed to providing our students with high-quality services and an exceptional learning experience.
 Our commitment is reflected in our continual focus on recruiting, training and retaining teachers with strong academic credentials, relevant experience and a passion for education; our emphasis on developing, updating and improving our curricula and course materials; and our focus on standardizing operating procedures throughout our network.
 This in turn has led to a strong track record of outstanding student achievement.
-In 2010, 169 out of our 430 high school graduates were admitted to Peking University or Tsinghua University, the two most prestigious universities in China that collectively enroll only less than 0.1% of the high school graduates across the country.
-In the same year, approximately 5,700 of our students in Beijing and Shanghai were admitted to key high schools, representing approximately 77% enrollment rate in comparison to the regional average of approximately 81% enrollment rate in comparison to the regional average of 15-25%.
+In 2010, 169 out of our 430 high school graduates were admitted to Peking University or Tsinghua University, the two most prestigious universities in China that collectively enroll only less than 0.1% of the high school, representing approximately 77% enrollment rate in comparison to the regional average of approximately 30%; and more than 5,500 of our students in Beijing and Shanghai were admitted to key middle schools, representing approximately 81% enrollment rate in comparison to the regional average of 15-25%.
 In addition, our students have won a significant number of regional, national and international math competitions, including three gold medals in the International Mathematical Olympiad in 2008 and 2009.